stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 +++

-This is a set of notes for setting up an installation of the [Fedora Workstation](https://getfedora.org/) Linux distribution on your PC, specifically for systems administration and Web development.
+How to set up an installation of the
+[Fedora Workstation](https://getfedora.org/) Linux distribution on your PC, specifically for systems administration and Web development.